2degrees/hubspot-connection/docs/source/index.rst

 :Sponsored by: `2degrees Limited <http://dev.2degreesnetwork.com/>`_
 :Latest release: |release|

-**hubspot-connection** provides a lightweight abstraction layer for making requests to the Hubspot API.
+**hubspot-connection** provides a lightweight abstraction layer for making requests to the HubSpot API.

 **Example:**